pawelpiwowarski/VanGoghNFT/README.md

 ## Getting Started

-To access the VanGogh Stable Diffusion Collection, simply visit the website at [https://vangogh-stable-diffusion-collection.com/](https://vangogh-stable-diffusion-collection.com/).
+To access the VanGogh Stable Diffusion Collection, simply visit the website at [van-gogh-nft.vercel.app](van-gogh-nft.vercel.app).
 You can view all 96 images on the website, and claim each picture by clicking on it using a Matic wallet for free.

 ## Technology Used